sanchitakanade/Responsive-website-for-Vecta-Corp.-/README.md

 # Responsive website for Vecta Corp.
- Used Gulp and Syntactically Awesome Style Sheets (Sass)
+ Developed a responsive web page for Vecta Corporation using Gulp and Syntactically Awesome Style Sheets (Sass).